Want to know how to get rid of mice? Even if you're one of those people who think mice are cute, here's why you'll want to be shot of them.

 3. Lay mouse traps and bait

-Buy more than you think you'll need – at least six.
+How to get rid of mice?
+Buy more traps than you think you'll need – at least six.
 Ideally you want to catch all of the mice in the first few days, rather than let their population build up.

 Mice run along walls, so putting the traps next to the walls, with the trigger section facing the skirting board, will mean they run straight to the bait, ensuring they're more likely to be captured properly.
 Putting them behind furniture is a good idea, too.

 Place the traps in the rooms where you've seen the mice (or droppings) – they don't tend to stray further than 3m to 6m from their preferred food source.
 Move the traps about the space every couple of days – rats will avoid them but mice are nosey.

 Martha Stewart recommends the following: 'Set out the traps unarmed, with bait, for a few days to let the mice get used to eating food from them.
 For bait, use peanut butter mixed with rolled oats, raisins, or bits of whole-grain bread.'